sudotman/python-202020/README.md

 # Python 202020
 A python made application to remind the user to follow 20-20-20; For 20 seconds, look at something 20 metres away every 20 minutes (to rest your eyes and keep them working well over time)

+# Executable Installation

+Download the latest release from the releases section to the right.
+Extract the zip and run `main.exe`.

 # Prerequisites
 We use Qt for UI management stuff: